-Total Fund Balances - Governmental Funds \$ 29,970,633 Amounts reported for governmental activities in the Statem different because: nent of Net Position are Capital assets used in governmental activities are not curr and, therefore, are not reported as assets in the governmental 44,580,916 Portions of the change in net pension asset that are not immediate pension expense are recorded as deferred outflows and inflow 184,243 The difference between the net carrying amount of ref reacquistion price is recorded as a deferred outflow in the and systematically charged to interest expense over the re- debt or the life of the new debt, whichever is shorter. governmental activities 94,624 Deferred inflows of resources related to property tax revenue penalty and interest receivables on delinquent taxes for the 2 became part of recognized revenue in the governmental activities.
-2022 and prior tax levies 592,740 Certain liabilities are not due and payable in the current pe not reported as liabilities in the governmental funds.
-These consist of: • 269,054) • 530,000) Bonds Payable After One Year (31,7 765,951) (34,565,005)
+Total Fund Balances - Governmental Funds \$ 29,970,633 Amounts reported for governmental activities in the S different because: Statement of Net Position are Capital assets used in governmental activities are no and, therefore, are not reported as assets in the governmental 44,580,916 Portions of the change in net pension asset that are n pension expense are recorded as deferred outflows and 184,243 The difference between the net carrying amount reacquistion price is recorded as a deferred outflow i and systematically charged to interest expense over debt or the life of the new debt, whichever is shorter. n the governmental activities 94,624 Deferred inflows of resources related to property ta penalty and interest receivables on delinquent taxes for became part of recognized revenue in the governmenta r the 2022 and prior tax levies 592,740 Certain liabilities are not due and payable in the curr not reported as liabilities in the governmental funds. consist of: - Accrued Interest Payable \$ (269,054) Bonds Payable Within One Year (2,530,000) (245(5005)) Bonds Payable After One Year (31,765,951) (34,565,005) Total Net Position - Governmental Activities \$ 40,858,151